Client-Specific Growth Strategies

 We recognize that any attempt to shift company culture, develop new skills, improve process, or introduce new practices is essentially an exercise in change management that will be met with varying degrees of resistance from your staff.

 We also recognize that legitimate differences exist in experience, skill and motivation.
-To address these realities we employ an active client engagement and adoption strategy that seeks to identify and connect staff motivation and the desire for change with the practical benefits of the consulting and coaching services we offer.
-Our process is executed in three fundamental phases.
+To address these realities we employ an active client engagement and adoption strategy that seeks to identify and connect your staff's motivation and desire for change with the practical benefits associated with the consulting and coaching services we provide.
+Our process is executed as three fundamental phases.

 Our strategic assessment is the consulting phase of our work and the foundation on which every client engagement is built.
 It’s value lies in our ability to gain an in-depth understanding of the unique character of your business.

 As a prospect, assessment begins the minute we begin speaking with you about your business - the goals you are trying to achieve, the challenges that are inhibiting your efforts, and what is required to ensure a successful outcome.
 As our client, discovery transitions into a formal series of executive, management and staff-level conversations that allow us to evaluate staff competency and skill, as well as the effectiveness of the process, practices, systems and resources that are meant to support them.
 Conversations also provide a platform from which we identify staff motivation, satisfaction, trends and the positive implications of working together.

 By design, the strategic assessment clarifies assumptions, prioritizes areas of need, and establishes an accurate baseline from which an effective client-specific skill development and process improvement strategy can take place.

 All strategic assessment responses are mapped to a proven set of process management, performance management and value creation measures that enable us to accurately identify the strengths, weaknesses, and oversights that positively and negatively affect individual, departmental and enterprise performance.